I started by studying neuroscience, because I wanted to understand where everything came from.

 I started at U. Oregon because of a scholarship, and soon wanted to speak directly with the people who wrote the books.
 I emailed some neuroscience professors at Stanford, got a research position, dropped out of UO, and drove to Palo Alto.
 I lived out of my car for a year while learning programming and working in two neuroscience labs.
-I’m grateful to people who took a chance on me early on, and work to pass it on.
+I’m grateful to people who took a chance on me early on, and work to pass that on.

 That summer I got an email about setting up the neurotech company that would become Kernel.
 I joined as a founding teammate and stayed to research noninvasive devices.

-After seeing the valley-of-death curve faced by science companies, I started looking at new mechanisms for funding.
+After seeing the valley-of-death curve faced by science companies, I started looking at new tools for funding.
 This led to teaming up with some friends to build TrustLabs.
 We built the first digital dollar to partner with a US bank (TrueUSD)—a predecessor to USDC or Worldcoin.
 People told us it was too early and we couldn’t find a bank.
 I wrote the whitepaper and found the bank.
 TrueUSD grew to $250M AUM and was acquired in 2020.
 I got to work with an incredible team and cofounders.

 Some principles: